Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Data overlay

-Data overlay or visualization gives your workers access to real-time data, thus reducing the need for them to travel back and forth to computer terminals.
-For example, if a user has to restart a system or a piece of machinery, they don’t have to go back to the office to get a status report; they can get it right on their smart helmet’s visor.
+Data overlay or visualization gives workers access to real-time information, reducing the need to travel back and forth to computer terminals.
+For example, if a worker needs to restart a system or piece of machinery, they don’t have to return to the office for a status update; they can view it directly through the smart helmet’s visor.

 Did You Know?Did you know